 The Buddha established the Bhikkhuni Order (fully-ordained nuns) approximately six years after his enlightenment.
 Although full ordination for women in the Theravada tradition has not been available for almost 1,000 years, since 1996, a worldwide revival of Bhikkhuni Ordination is underway.
 Today there are numerous Theravada bhikkhuni training monasteries and hermitages developing around the world, each with its own emphasis and flavor.
 Watch a video about the history of bhikkhunis from the time of the Buddha until the present day.

 Mahapajapati Gotami, the Buddha’s adopted mother and founding leader of the Bhikkhuni Order

-Here at Aloka Vihara Forest Monastery we are a community of bhikkhunis dedicated to practicing the Buddha’s teaching in the style of the Theravada Forest Tradition.
-If you would like to keep in touch with the evolution of our monastery, subscribe to our e-newsletter or revisit this website.
+The monastics of Aloka Vihara and Aloka Earth Room are a community of bhikkhunis dedicated to practicing the Buddha’s teaching in the style of the Theravada Forest Tradition.
+If you would like to keep in touch, please subscribe to our e-newsletter or revisit this website.